 This is the fastest growing area of aero modelling worldwide.
-It is enviromentally friendly with no direct pollution and low noise impact.
+It is environmentally friendly with no direct pollution and low noise impact.

-Most purpose built electric models are either moulded foam or lightweight balsa built models but most traditional i.c powered models can be converted to electric due to the huge variety and power outputs available from modern brushless motors and lithium polymer batteries.
+Most purpose built electric models are either moulded foam or lightweight balsa built models but most traditional IC powered models can be converted to electric due to the huge variety of motors, plus the power outputs available from modern brushless motors and lithium polymer batteries.
 The benefits are quiet operation, reliable power, lots of torque from low rpm and the ability to reverse thrust.
-The downsides are limited flight times and battery charging times between flights.
+The downsides are limited flight times and long battery charging times between flights.

-Ducted fan models can be flown on site but only after they have been noise tested and registered with the club DF liason
+Ducted fan models can be flown on site but only after they have been noise tested and registered with the Club DF Liaison.

-Electric Thermal gliders use a motor with a folding prop to get the model to altitude.
-Once at height, the motor is switched off either by the pilot or by an onboard altimeter at a preset height.
-The prop folds flush to the fuselge and the glider is flown as a thermal soaring glider.
+Electric thermal gliders use a motor with a folding prop to get the model to altitude.
+Once at height, the motor is switched off either by the pilot or by an onboard altimeter at a pre-set height.
+The prop folds flush to the fuselage and the glider is flown as a thermal soaring glider.
 This does away with the need for a long bungee cord launcher or an aero-tow from another powered model.
-If the model should lose altitude then the pilot reengages the motor and climbs back up rather than having to land and relaunch.
+If the model should lose altitude then the pilot re-engages the motor and climbs back up rather than having to land and relaunch.

 An electric thermal soaring model with folding prop